go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 The `go` compiler toolchain supports cross-compiling to different architecture targets that are supported by the toolchain.
 See [`GOOS` and `GOARCH` environment variable](https://golang.org/doc/install/source#environment) for the list of supported targets.
 Cross compilation is helpful if you want to build Gitea for less-powerful systems (such as Raspberry Pi).

-To cross build Gitea with build tags (`TAGS`), you also need C cross compiler which target corresponding architecture as `GOOS` and `GOARCH` variables you select.
-For example, to cross build for Linux ARM64 (`GOOS=linux` and `GOARCH=arm64`), you need `aarch64-unknown-linux-gnu-gcc` cross compiler.
-This is required because Gitea build tags uses `cgo` foreign-function interface (FFI).
+To cross build Gitea with build tags (`TAGS`), you also need a C cross compiler which targets the same architecture as selected by the `GOOS` and `GOARCH` variables.
+For example, to cross build for Linux ARM64 (`GOOS=linux` and `GOARCH=arm64`), you need the `aarch64-unknown-linux-gnu-gcc` cross compiler.
+This is required because Gitea build tags uses `cgo`'s foreign-function interface (FFI).

 Cross-build Gitea for Linux ARM64, without any tags: